p6tr1ck/blockhouse-task/README.md

 ## Frontend Setup

 Once you set up the backend, it is time to set up the frontend.
-Assuming you are in the dashboard-page folder, change directory to the frontend
+Assuming you are in the stepped out of the backend folder, change directory to the frontend

 ```bash
 cd frontend